sst/guide/_chapters/review-our-app-architecture.md

 ### Hello World API Architecture

-Here's what we've built so far in our Hello World API.
+Here's what was built initially when we created the SST boilerplate application with its Hello World API.

 ![Serverless Hello World API architecture](/assets/diagrams/serverless-hello-world-api-architecture.png)

-API Gateway handles the `https://0f7jby961h.execute-api.us-east-1.amazonaws.com/prod` endpoint for us.
-And any GET requests made to `/hello`, are sent to our `hello.js` Lambda function.
+API Gateway handles our main `/` endpoint, sending GET requests made to this to our default `src/lambda.js` Lambda function.

 ### Notes App API Architecture